nanocurrency/nano-docs/docs/integration-guides/index.md

 Access to public APIs for the main network is also available via third-party vendors and community members.
 These are only available for the main network and caution should be taken when evaluating SLAs and uptime in general.

 - Community supported public APIs list available at [publicnodes.somenano.com](https://publicnodes.somenano.com/)
-- [NOWNodes](https://nownodes.io/) offers free and paid access to nano node RPC calls (does not include work generation) with some [service quality standards](https://nownodes.io/service-quality-standards)
+- [NOWNodes](https://nownodes.io/) offers free and paid access to Nano node RPC calls (does not include work generation) with some [service quality standards](https://nownodes.io/service-quality-standards)

 ---